AstarNetwork/astar-docs/docs/EVM/evm_debug_api.md

   - `after(uint offset)` - default offset is 0.
 Trace offset (or starting) number
   - `count(uint numberOfTraces)` - number of traces to display in a batch

-There are a couple default values that you should be aware of:
+There are some default values that you should be aware of:

 * The maximum number of trace entries a single request of `trace_filter` is allowed to return is `500`.
 A request exceeding this limit will return an error
-* Blocks processed by requests are temporarily stored on cache for `300` seconds, after which they are deleted.
+* Blocks processed by requests are temporarily stored in cache for `300` seconds, after which they are deleted.

 To change the default values you can add CLI flags when spinning up your tracing node.

-## Run a debug node
+## Run a Debugging Node

 To use the supported RPC methods, you need to run a node in debug mode, which is slightly different than running a full node.
 Additional flags will also need to be used to tell the node which of the non-standard features to support.